JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

     <th>Server requirements</th>
     <td>The minimal required configuration is <bl>32GB RAM, 8 Core CPU, 512 SSD</bl>.<br /><br />

-    The ideal configuration in case model training and preannotations are required on a large number of tasks is <bl>64 GiB, 16 Core CPU, 2TB HDD, 512 SSD</bl>.
+    The ideal configuration in case model training and preannotations are required on a large number of tasks is <bl>64 GiB, 16 Core CPU, 512 SSD</bl>.
     </td>

   </tr>